 Yaki Tofu vs Nama-Age Dofu vs Aburaage vs Ganmodoki

-Processed Tofu Products in Japan
+Japanese Processed Tofu Products

-When it comes to processed Tofu products widely enjoyed in Japan, there are 4 common types, namely, Yaki Tofu, Nama-Age Dofu, Aburaage, and Ganmodoki.
+When it comes to processed tofu products widely enjoyed in Japan, there are 4 common types, that is, Yaki Tofu, Nama-Age Dofu, Aburaage, and Ganmodoki.

 Yaki Tofu (焼き豆腐)